corda/corda/docs/source/serialization-enum-evolution.rst

             A, B, D
         }

-.. note:: The paramaers to the ``CordaSerializationTransformRename`` annotation are as defined 'to' and 'from,
+.. note:: The parameters to the ``CordaSerializationTransformRename`` annotation are as defined 'to' and 'from,
     so in the above example it can be read as constant D (given that is how the class now exists) was renamed from C